 Two different compilers are being tested for a 500 MHz machine with three different classes of instructions: Class A, Class B, and Class C, which require one, two, and three cycles (respectively).
 Both compilers are used to produce code for the same a large program.
 The first compiler's code executes 5 million Class A instructions, 1 million Class B instructions, and 2 million Class C instructions.
-The second compiler's code executes 7 million Class A instructions, 1 million Class B instructions, Class C instructions, 1 million Class B instructions, and 1 million Class C instructions.
+The second compiler's code executes 7 million Class A instructions, 1 million Class B instructions, and 1 million Class C instructions.